All Stars – Top Wines in One Place

 International Wine and Spirits Competition (IWSC)

-This international competition receives thousands of entries each year, judged by a 120-member professional jury, including over 20 Masters of Wine and several Master Sommeliers.
-In 2024, 38 wine-producing countries won medals, with Hungary taking home 9 medals.
+This prestigious competition receives thousands of entries annually, judged by a professional panel of 120 experts, including over 20 Masters of Wine and numerous Master Sommeliers.
+At this year’s spring edition, wines from 38 countries received awards, with Hungary earning 8 medals.

 International Wine Challenge (IWC)

-One of the world’s leading UK-based wine competitions, the IWC has been held since 1984 and celebrated its 40th anniversary in 2024.
-A total of 38 wine-producing countries won medals this year, with Hungary collecting 17 medals.
+One of the world’s leading wine competitions, the UK-based IWC has been held since 1984 and celebrated its 41st edition in 2025.
+Wines from 40 countries earned medals this year, with Hungary proudly achieving 24 awards.

 We are using cookies on our website to tailor our services to your needs.
 You can read more about it in the Cookie Policy .